Long-distance winter migrations of chinstrap penguins and elephant seals to a persistent bloom at the edge of the Ross Gyre

 Abstract

-Characterizing the high-latitude winter foraging habitats of migratory marine predators is necessary for conservation and management in Antarctica.
-Tracking data from chinstrap penguins ( Pygoscelis antarcticus ) and southern elephant seals ( Mirounga leonina ), key Antarctic predators with different diets and foraging habits, indicate that approximately 12% and 5%, respectively, of tagged penguins and seals undertake long-distance winter migrations to remote regions south of 60°S between 120°W and 170°W. Tracking data revealed reduced daily swimming speeds and two hotspots of increased use, consistent with increased foraging efforts, for both species in this region.
-Light limitation during winter, however, precludes the use of optical satellite data to characterize marine productivity here, but biogeochemical-Argo floats can provide year-round chlorophyll data.
+Assessing the biological characteristics of high-latitude winter habitats of migratory marine predators is necessary for conservation and management in Antarctica.
+Tracking data from chinstrap penguins ( Pygoscelis antarcticus ) and southern elephant seals ( Mirounga leonina ), key Antarctic predators with different diets and foraging habits, indicate that some individuals undertake long-distance winter migrations to remote regions south of 55°S and west of 120°W. There, localized hotspots of increased use, with general reductions in mean swimming speed are evident.
+Presumably, these predators migrate to areas with higher productivity, however the marine productivity in this remote region during winter is unknown.
+Light limitation during winter precludes the use of optical satellite data to characterize marine productivity here, but biogeochemical-Argo floats can provide year-round chlorophyll data.
 These data inform the Biogeochemical Southern Ocean State Estimate (B-SOSE), which provides year-round estimates of marine productivity.
-Overlapping the predator hotspots, B-SOSE predicts two areas with year-round elevated surface chlorophyll levels, consistent with previous studies indicating enhanced mixing in those areas.
-We hypothesize that persistent areas of elevated chlorophyll centered near 160°W and 120°W near the boundaries of the Ross Gyre and the southern boundary of the Antarctic circumpolar current support a productive food web capable of supporting the diverse foraging niches of pelagic species.
+The predator hotspots overlap with two areas with year-round elevated surface chlorophyll levels predicted by B-SOSE, consistent with previous studies indicating enhanced mixing in those areas.
+Our results suggest that persistent areas of elevated chlorophyll centered near 160°W and 120°W near the boundaries of the Ross Gyre and the southern boundary of the Antarctic Circumpolar Current support a productive food web capable of supporting the diverse foraging niches of pelagic species during winter.

 Article activity feed